×

 The Formation Of Local Union 666

 Local Union 666 was chartered on May 28, 1910.
-At that time the International had 400 Local Unions with a membership of 7,250.
-As of January 2007, Local Union 666 has approximately 1,300 members.
+At that time, the International had 400 local unions with a membership of 7,250.
+As of January 2007, Local Union 666 had approximately 1,300 members.

-Union Electric Company remained in business until the mid 1980’s when it was sold and later closed.
+Union Electric Company remained in business until the mid-1980s, when it was sold and later closed.

 -